hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 },
 ```

-Under the `client` object add a property called `credentialStore` under this property add a property called `path` that has a string variable leading to a temp file in your workspace with the name `tmp/hfc-kvs/org1`.
-Also under the `credentialStore` proeprty add a property called `cryptoStore` and under this add another `path` property that points to the same temp file above, `tmp/hfc-kvs/org1`.
+Under the `client` object add a property called `credentialStore` under this property add a property called `path` that has a string variable leading to a temp file in the workspace with the name `tmp/hfc-kvs/org1`.
+Also under the `credentialStore` property add a property called `cryptoStore` and under this add another `path` property that points to the same temp file above, `tmp/hfc-kvs/org1`.

-This is what should be add to your `client` :
+This is what should be add to the `client` :

 ``` bash
 "credentialStore": {